lizhonggang1984/LocusZoom/README.md

 using conf/m2z.config file to change your configuration

-# To run LocusZoom to draw mouse genome locuszoom next steps:
+# To run LocusZoom to draw mouse genome locuszoom, use six steps:

 (1) log in into Attie-VM
 (2)$ ls